-Submission of a Non-Traditional Theses
+Submission of a Non-Traditional Thesis

-A student who wishes to complete a non-traditional formal thesis (for example, a multimedia project instead of a more traditional written thesis PDF) should discuss the alternate format with their thesis director prior to submitting the thesis proposal.
+A student who wishes to complete a non-traditional formal thesis (for example, a multimedia project instead of a traditional written thesis in PDF form) should discuss the alternate format with their thesis director prior to submitting the thesis proposal.
 Upon approval at the program level, the thesis director should notify the Graduate School's dissertation and thesis editor by email, and indicate their approval of the non-traditional approach.

-Once the Graduate School has been alerted to an incoming non-traditional thesis, the student should then arrange to discuss the submission with the dissertation and thesis editor as early as possible in the semester in which he or she intends to graduate.
+Once the Graduate School has been alerted to an incoming non-traditional thesis, the student should then arrange to discuss the submission with the dissertation and thesis editor as early as possible in the semester in which they intend to graduate.